deckerweb/toolbar-extras-givewp/README.md

 **1st Example: Non-profit Organisation**

 * You have a team, including 5 Donation Managers (User role: give_manager)
-* You have lots of donation form campaigns, for example 20 different active campagins (forms)
+* You have lots of donation form campaigns, for example 20 different active campaigns (forms)
 * Set your most important/current campaign as a featured top-level item in the Toolbar -- logged in Admins & Give Managers see the current income and can access all stuff related to this specific form with 1 (ONE!) mouse click!
 * From the top-level "Donations" item: access all Donation related payments, donors, reports (filters etc.), settings, tools and Add-Ons directly from the Toolbar
 * This helps your team get more focussed, save time (less mouse travel and searching for settings...) -- you gain more time for the things that really matter!